Disintegration (The Cure album): Critical reception

 In a retrospective review for AllMusic, Stephen Thomas Erlewine gave Disintegration four-and-a-half out of five stars, and applauded the band by saying, "The Cure's gloomy soundscapes have rarely sounded so alluring [and] the songs – from the pulsating, ominous 'Fascination Street' to the eerie, string-laced 'Lullaby' – have rarely been so well-constructed and memorable."
 Erlewine went on to praise Disintegration for being "darkly seductive", and "a hypnotic, mesmerizing record".
 Pitchfork praised the record, admitting "Disintegration stands unquestionably as Robert Smith's magnum opus."
 Writer Chris Ott noted that "scant few albums released in the 1980s can boast an opener as grand as 'Plainsong', the most breathtaking, shimmering anthem the band ever recorded."Disintegration has been included in numerous "best of" lists.
 In 2000 it was voted number 94 in Colin Larkin's All Time Top 1000 Albums.
 Rolling Stone placed the record at number 326 on its 2003 list of the "500 Greatest Albums of All Time", maintaining the ranking in the 2012 update, and raising it to number 116 in the 2020 reboot of the list.
 The magazine's German counterpart placed Disintegration at number 184 on the same list.
-The album was considered to be the best album of 1989 by Melody Maker, 17th on Q magazine's "40 Best Albums of the '80s", and 38th on Pitchfork's "Best Albums of the 80s".
+The album was considered to be the best album of 1989 by Melody Maker, 17th on Q magazine's "40 Best Albums of the '80s", and 38th on Pitchfork's "Best Albums of the 80s" and 9th in the 2018 version.
 The album placed at number 14 in Entertainment Weeklys "New Classics: The 100 Best Albums from 1983 to 2008."
 In 2012, Slant Magazine listed the album at number 15 on its list of "Best Albums of the 1980s".
 In a 2001 article in Rolling Stone, readers selected Disintegration as number 9 in the "10 Best Albums of the Eighties".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 Paste named the album at tenth in their list "The 50 Best New Wave Albums."
+In 2024, the magazine ranked Disintegration number 2 on its list of the greatest albums of all time.